lzwjava/yinwang-transalte/translated_texts/2021-02-16-cs-reading-course.md

+---
+layout: post
- I. Computer Science Reading Class (Experiment)
+title: "I. Computer Science Reading Class (Experiment)"
+---

 Yesterday, information about the Computer Science Fundamentals Class (3rd period) was released, and many students have enthusiastically signed up.
 I ask everyone not to worry too much about applying, I will start reviewing applications after the Spring Festival holiday.
 Please note that I will not review applications in the order they were received, but rather comprehensively, so please do not feel pressured to apply before the deadline.